Back to Blog

 One commit, 'changed to partner path', captured the bulk of this shift — renaming components, adjusting routes, and updating view includes.
 It wasn’t glamorous, but it was foundational.

-We also cleaned up asset paths.
+I also cleaned up asset paths.
 A follow-up commit, 'fixed vendor index image', corrected image references in Blade using Laravel’s asset() helper:

 <!-- Before -->